An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation

-\paragraph{4.
-Fully Automatic Segmentation based Evaluation} To further evaluate the quality of the SISR results, we follow the segmentation evaluation strategy as in previous works \cite{EGGAN, chen2020mri}.
-In particular, we adopt Ants (\url{http://stnava.github.io/ANTs/}), an open-sources medical image processing toolkit, to conduct a fully automatic segmentation on the SR results by all the compared models on the testing set of the HCP-1200 dataset \cite{HCP-1200}.
-The quality of the SISR images can be further verified by qualitatively and quantitatively analyzing the differences between the segmentation results of the SISR images and the GT images.
+To further compare the quality of the SR results from all the different deep learning models, we follow the segmentation evaluation strategy as in the previous works \cite{EGGAN, chen2020mri}.
+Specifically, we use Advanced Normalization Tools (ANTs) (\url{http://stnava.github.io/ANTs/}), an open-source medical image processing tool, to conduct a fully automatic segmentation on the GT images and all the SISR results.
+Each brain MR image is separated into six regions.
+We quantitatively calculate Dice Similarity Coefficient (Dice) between the segmentation results on the GT and SR images.